Party Animals release date rumours, trailers, gameplay, and news

 Most of the Party Animals gameplay we’ve seen has come from the trailers.
 There was a Steam demo back in 2020, but the game has gone through several significant changes since then.
 Recreate Studios has literally rebuilt the game from the ground up since its initial reveal; we’ve seen very little raw gameplay.

-We also know that there’ll be a variety of weapons available to use.
+We also knew that there would be a variety of weapons available to use.
 We’ve seen the crossbow in action, but it looks like we’ll also have the option of using things like tennis racquets, boomerangs, and nunchucks.

 Party Animals modes

-We know Party Animals ships with at least three game modes: Last Stand, Team Score, and Arcade.
+Party Animals shipped with three game modes: Last Stand, Team Score, and Arcade.

-Last Stand is exactly what it sounds like; the last team of dog, cat, or bunny wins.
+Last Stand is exactly what it sounds like; the last team remaining in play wins.
 In Team Score, you’ll need to beat the other team by scoring more points in various games.
 Finally, Arcade offers a mix of modes across different maps with different rules.

 Party Animals characters

 It’s hardly surprising that the game has captivated audiences online because of the cute critters it features.
-Party Animals currently has 12 playable characters:
+Party Animals currently has many playable characters, including:

 • Underbite (dinosaur)